cfengine/documentation/reference/promise-types/access.markdown

 }
 ```

-**Notes**:

-Report content can be differentiated between hosts that are controlled
-by the class expression on access promiser.

-If more than one select statement applies to the same host, all of them are applied.

-Usage of this body is only allowed in conjunction with using
-resource_type => "query", as this is the resource type that is being affected.

 **History**: Introduced in Enterprise 3.5.0

 #### classes_include

-**Type**: `slist`

-**Allowed input range**: (arbitrary string)

 **Description**: The `classes_include` attribute is used to filter content
 of the class report collected by Enterprise Hub, to include classes matching